maniaclab/snowmass-connect-docs/docs/accounting.md

 `ssh -X <user_id>@login.snowmass21.io`

 You would also need to make your terminal X11 compatible.
 For machines running MacOS a useful tool can be found [here](https://www.xquartz.org/)

+## Manage your account

+You can come back to the portal if you need to change your institutional affiliation, email, join another subgroup or upload additional ssh-keys to your account.
+Account management is controlled by an automated process which will only make ssh-keys persistent in your user account if they are uploaded through the portal.